luizfelipers/PostgreSQL-studies/README.md

 For this task, the DBMS that's going to be used will be PostgreSQL, and the subjects covered will be similar to my SQL-Restudies repo (linked above), but trying to reach further topics like Object-Relational Mapping and Complex Data Types.
 The next step of this journey will be learning about NoSQL, primarily using MongoDB.

+PS: I apologize for the inconsistency of the commenting language.
+Sometimes I comment in English, sometimes in Portuguese.

 ![image](https://user-images.githubusercontent.com/26651389/109493931-f1197980-7a6b-11eb-83e8-817b4f237e3b.png)